djparentx/Wi-Fi-Manager/README.md

 Wi-Fi Manager for ArkOS / dArkOS

 v3.5.2 by djparent Based on Wi-Fi by Kris Henriksen.
 Additional code from Wifi-Toggle v3.6 and Bluetooth Manager for dArkOS by Jason3x.
-What's New vs. the Original
+What's New vs. the Original:

 Multilingual Support

 Automatically detects the language set in EmulationStation and displays all menus and messages in English, French, Spanish, Portuguese, Italian, German, or Polish.